-Storm Cellar Now Hosts Websites
+Storm Buckets Now Hosts Websites

 The buckets you use for storage now host websites - same credentials, same operator, same Canadian hardware.
 Your site lives where your storage already lives.